AIResponsibly/PaperSummaries/summaries/human_control_interaction/Survey_100Papers.md

-- Current trends in how surveyed studies evaluate human-AI decision making:
+- Current trends in how surveyed studies evaluate human-AI decision-making:
   1. Diverse evaluation focuses.
   2. A focus on efficacy when evaluating decision tasks, but efficiency and subjective satisfaction are also useful indicators.
-  3. Focuses on understanding, trust, system satisfaction and fairness with regard to AI
+  3. Focuses on understanding, trust, system satisfaction, and fairness with regard to AI
   4. A lack of common measurements.

 - gaps in the field
   - A focus on decision efficacy (i.e., performance), and less emphasis on efficiency and user satisfaction.
-  - Use of subjective versus objective measurements need to be better understood and regulated.
+  The use of subjective versus objective measurements needs to be better understood and regulated.
   - Home-grown measurements, especially subjective survey items, are often used.
-  - Variance on the coverage of measurements.
+  - Variance in the coverage of measurements.

 - A few core recommendations for future work emerged:
   - Building on each other’s work.
-  - Developing common frameworks for human-AI decision making.
+  - Developing common frameworks for human-AI decision-making.
-  - Bridging AI and HCI communities to mutually shape human-AI decision making.
+  - Bridging AI and HCI communities to mutually shape human-AI decision-making.

 ### Limitations and Assumptions of this paper
 - The survey may not cover all existing empirical studies due to the selection criteria
 - Findings are limited to the studies reviewed, i.e. the 100 papers.

 ### Conclusion
-- The survey serves as a foundational step towards establishing a science of human-AI decision making
+- The survey serves as a foundational step towards establishing a science of human-AI decision-making
 - calling for rigorous scientific frameworks to understand and improve how humans interact with AI systems in decision-making processes.

 ### Reference